OctopusDeploy/Architecture/Steps/PitchGuidelines.md

 * The default worker a deployment will be performed on.
 * Cloud specific details like regions, projects, and resource groups.
 * The name of the service being deployed to for a third layer service.
+* The default name of any deeper partitioning on a third layer service.
+This name must be able to be overridden on the steps.
-* The default name of the deployable artifact for a second later service.
+* The default name of the deployable artifact for a second layer service.
 This name must be able to be overridden on the steps.

 ### Second layer service